DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 communicate.’

-Hall, a university professor of information science and technology and ‘early adopter’ of videoblogging, told me he prefers videoblogging to his ‘real’ work.
+Hall, a university professor of information science and technology and ‘early adopter’ of videoblogging, told me he preferred videoblogging to his ‘real’ work.
 With some irony (he is an academic) he told me that ‘... many more people have watched my most popular videos, than have read my most prestigious journal publication’.
 Hall described